 However, when running the furnaces, the costs differ depending on where you are because, in some places, electricity is cheaper than oil and gas, while in others, the opposite is true.
-However, in Whittier, electricity is cheaper than oil and gas, which means you will spend less using an electric furnace.
+However, in Western NC, electricity is cheaper than oil and gas, which means you will spend less using an electric furnace.

 Installing an electric furnace is easier and faster than installing a gas or oil furnace.
 Electric furnaces come compact, unlike oil and gas furnaces that have additional parts like exhaust vents, fuel pipes, and storage systems that you need to attach.

 Also, most houses in Western NC are already connected to the electrical grid or already have solar panels.
 Therefore, you do not have to worry about the plans to connect to the gas and oil power supply.

 Electric furnaces are by far the safest furnaces you can install in your home.
 Unlike oil and gas, they do not produce any fumes.
 The fumes that oil and gas furnaces produce could contain dangerous gases like carbon monoxide and allergens.

 If you do not install the exhausts of your gas and oil furnaces in an excellent outdoor location, these fumes could get into the house and endanger your health, your family, and your pets.